The-Tech-Margin/dante-text/Readme.md

 ##### Webapp-Archive/
 A small collection of home directory files from the previous DDP server webapp.Dartmouth.EDU.
 They are mostly of historic interest, though some may be useful for configuring editors and login shells.
 ##### bin/
-A collection of executables that are invoked by the commentary makefiles to load text into the database, plus a few handy scripts used to annotate work on the DDP. *This directory should by the the PATH environment variable of anyone maintaining the database.*
+A collection of executables that are invoked by the commentary makefiles to load text into the database, plus a few handy scripts used to annotate work on the DDP. *This directory should be in the PATH environment variable of anyone maintaining the database.*
 ##### lib/
 An archive of files used to load previous instances of the DDP.
 These files are of historic interest only.
 ##### src/